Mushrooms on toast is a quick, easy and flavourful vegetarian or vegan brunch or breakfast recipe. It's even great as a lunch or supper!

 2 - Heat the butter/margarine in a frying pan until hot, then add the mushrooms, garlic and thyme.

-3 – Cook, stirring often, until the mushrooms release their juices and turn golden.
-If desired add a tsp of soy sauce and stir well then heat for a further minute.
+3 - Cook, stirring often, until the mushrooms release their juices and turn golden.
+If desired add a teaspoon of soy sauce and stir well then heat for a further minute.
 This optional step adds a lovely extra umami flavour.

 4 - Serve on toast, drizzled with any remaining juices from the pan.
 If there aren't any, swirl a little water in the hot pan to pick up the mushroom flavour, then pour over the mushrooms on toast.

 Sign up for our free newsletter and never miss a recipe!

 Plus, you'll get a free eBook: 15 Minute Vegan Dinners!